Fanny Ardant

 Fanny Marguerite Judith Ardant (born 22 March 1949) is a French actress and film director.
 She is the recipient of numerous accolades, including two César Awards and a Lumière Award.

 Early life

-Ardant was born on 22 March 1949, in Saumur, Maine-et-Loire, France, to a military attaché father.
-She grew up in Monaco until age 17, when she moved to Aix-en-Provence to study at the Institut d'études politiques d'Aix-en-Provence.
+Ardant was born on 22 March 1949, in Saumur, Maine-et-Loire, France, to a military attaché and cavalry officer father.
+The youngest of five children, Ardant was raised in Monaco where she was educated at a convent school.
+A voracious reader, she discovered Proust at age 15 and felt as though his writings were for her.
+At age 17, she became a student at the Institut d'études politiques d'Aix-en-Provence.
 In her early twenties, her interest turned to acting and in 1974 she made her first appearance on stage.

+When she was 27, her father died.
+After his death, she followed his advice and went to university in Aix-en-Provence, where she read Political Science.
+Upon graduation, she took a job working for the French embassy in London, from which she was sacked for poor time keeping and for being dishevelled.
+The latter was attributed to the social whirl she enjoyed in London.

+Ardant continued working odd jobs in London before deciding, almost on a whim, to go to drama school.
+She returned to France for her studies and before long began acting on stage and then on television.